The winding down of your charity or non-for-profit organisation could take 3 primary forms:

 - Care will need to be taken to not be in breach of any trust(s) in relation to restricted funds

-- Completion of all deregistrations – e.g Companies House, FCA, Charity Commission
+- Completion of all deregistrations – for example, Companies House, FCA, Charity Commission

-Undertaking this task alone can be difficult and time consuming, but not impossible.
-We can help you with anything from simple tips and pointers to completely taking over the task.
-For more information and help contact us today.
+It may be difficult and take time to undertake this task alone, but it is not impossible.
+We can aid you with anything ranging from simple pointers and tips to taking complete control of the task.
+Contact us today for more information and help.